wadmp/wadmp.github.io/src/gen3/explanations/README.md

 **Note**: You cannot assign permission that you do not have yourself.

-When you log in to WADMP, you can manage devices and users for all companies you belong to.
+When you log in to WADMP, you can manage devices and users for all companies you belong to and have permission to do so.

 ![companies_view](./companies-view.png)